Automation API

 }'

-Upsert by stable key
+Upsert by a stable field

 bashcode